 - 1st reading: House of Commons 27 April, 2011 | 27.04.2011

-- All previous stages of the Export Credits Guarantee Department (Regulation and Reporting) Bill 2010-12
+- Read debates on all stages of the Export Credits Guarantee Department (Regulation and Reporting) Bill 2010-12

 This Bill is being prepared for publication.

 Latest news on the Export Credits Guarantee Department (Regulation and Reporting) Bill 2010-12The Bill failed to complete its passage through Parliament before the end of the session.
 This means the Bill will make no further progress.